A Fire in the Head | Shamanic Use of Amanita in Irish Mythology

 Think of it this way; when you visit the grave of a departed loved one, you’re there to pay your respects, to remember and honour them.
 You’re not there to worship them, or the stone you placed on their grave to mark their resting place.

-Similarly, when our ancestors went down to the River Boyne, I believe they went, not to worship some river Goddess, but to remember and honour their beloved ancestor, the woman Boann, a much respected Queen, who drowned there.
+Similarly, when our ancestors went down to the River Boyne, I believe they went, not to worship a river Goddess, but to remember and honour their beloved ancestor, the woman Boann, a much respected Queen, who drowned there.

 Boann was one of the Tuatha de Danann, a race of supernatural God-like people who conquered Ireland over four thousand years ago.
 To those who came along many years later, the Romans and the Christians, for example, the powers and technologies of such people could only come from the divine; they could only be explained as Gods.
 Or demons, depending on your view.
-But let’s not go there right now.

 Honouring the ancestors generally involves the belief that the dead continue to exist beyond the mortal world, and that they may be able to influence and interact with the living in some way.